anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent is a new component in the BRSKI context.
 It provides connectivity between the pledge and the domain registrar and reuses the endpoints of the domain registrar side already specified in {{RFC8995}}.
-It facilitates the exchange of data between the pledge and the domain registrar, which are the voucher request/response, the enrollment request/response, as well as related status information.
+It facilitates the exchange of data between the pledge and the domain registrar, which are the voucher request/response, the enrollment request/response, as well as related telemetry and status information.
 For the communication with the pledge the registrar-agent utilizes communication endpoints provided by the pledge.
 The transport in this specification is based on HTTP but may also be done using other transport mechanisms.
 This new component changes the general interaction between the pledge and the domain registrar as shown in {{uc2figure}}.

-The registrar-agent is expected to already possess an LDevID(RegAgt) to authenticate to the domain registrar.
+For authentication to the domain registrar, the registrar-agent uses its LDevID(RegAgt).
+The provisioning of the registrar-agent LDevID is out of scope for this document, but may be done in advance using a separate BRSKI run or by other means like configuration.
+It is recommended to use short lived registrar-agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.

 The registrar-agent will use this LDevID(RegAgt) when establishing the TLS session with the domain registrar for TLS client authentication.
 The LDevID(RegAgt) certificate MUST include a SubjectKeyIdentifier (SKID), which is used as reference in the context of an agent-signed-data object as defined in {{exchanges_uc2_1}}.
 Note that this is an additional requirement for issuing the certificate, as {{IEEE-802.1AR}} only requires the SKID to be included for intermediate CA certificates.